TIBCOSoftware/snappydata/docs/vsd/running_vsd.md

 The statistics values (Y-axis) are plotted over time (X-axis).
 This makes it easy to see how statistics are trending, and to correlate different statistics.

-Some statistics are cumulative from when the SnappyData system was started.
+Some statistics are cumulative from when the TIBCO ComputeDB system was started.
 Other statistics are instantaneous values that may change in any way between sample collection.

 Cumulative statistics are best charted per second or per sample, so that the VSD chart is readable.
 Absolute values are best charted as No Filter.